Are Last Minute Breaks Good? Damned right! Sadly, spontaneity is one of the first things we lose when we become parents.

 Learning to listen to yourself, and to choose what feels right for you is an invaluable way to take responsibility for your own happiness every day, not just on holiday.

 So next time your partner or friend says ‘oh, I fancy getting away’ don’t laugh at the silly idea.
-Head to TravelSupermarket, look at this weeks best deals and hit ‘buy’.
+Head to TravelSupermarket, look at this weeks best Last Minute Breaks Good Deals and hit ‘buy’.
 Do it.